tbeat004/GAME360-Task2-Beatty/README.md

 # Task 3: Complete Patterns Integration

-This repository evolves the Task 2 foundation by integrating additional architectural patterns (Observer and State Machine) to make the game more modular, testable, and maintainable.
-This README documents the high-level design changes introduced in Task 3 and gives contributors and players a quick guide to the new systems and gameplay.

 # Project Evolution

 - Task 2 focused on establishing core systems using the Singleton pattern (centralized managers) and implementing a basic playable loop.